TomatenKuchenDEV/docs/docs/autothread.md

 ---
 title: Automatic threads
-description: TomatenKuchen is a multipurpose Discord bot with a lot of features for your server.
+description: TomatenKuchen is a multipurpose Discord bot with a lot of features.
 Using the automatic thread creation feature, you can e.g. improve the usability of discussion or bug report channels.
 ---

 Using this feature you can let the bot automatically create threads in selected channels when a new message is sent in them.